Open NowBusinessRound 1

 Who Can Apply

-• Applicant must be a First Nations organisation or group.
+• Must be a First Nations organisation or group

-• Applicant must have an active Australian Business Number (ABN), or apply through an eligible auspicing organisation with an ABN.
+• Must have an Australian Business Number (ABN), or apply through an eligible auspicing arrangement

-• Project must increase the capacity, capability and confidence of First Nations communities to lead, participate in or respond to clean energy development opportunities and engage with clean energy developers.
+• Project must aim to increase the capacity, capability and confidence of First Nations communities to lead, participate in or respond to clean energy development opportunities

-• Trusts are not eligible unless applying through an incorporated trustee.
+• Trusts cannot apply unless through an incorporated trustee

-• Commonwealth, state, territory and local government bodies are not eligible.
+• Commonwealth, state, territory or local government bodies cannot apply

-• Non-First Nations groups or organisations are not eligible.
+• Non-First Nations groups or organisations cannot apply

-• Organisations on the National Redress Scheme list of institutions that have not joined or signified intent to join are not eligible.
+• Organisations on the National Redress Scheme list of institutions that have not joined or signified intent to join cannot apply

 What's Funded